 Addressing a global challenge

 For billions of people, water and sanitation are the most pressing and immediate vital challenges.
-Today, more than one billion people have no access to clean water, more than 2 billion lack proper sanitation.
+Over 1.8 billion people do not have access to safe drinking water and 2.5 billion lack access to adequate sanitation.
 The United Nations has set, as a millennium goal, the objective to halve the proportion of people with no access to fresh water and sanitation by 2015.